Dheeraj-Nagireddy/weather-backend/README.md

 * Once an instance is created, connect it.
 Once the ec2 instance termanial starts

-* Install node.js in linux using " wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash "
+* Install node.js in linux using " wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash " if not works
+* update run sudo apt update
+* install npm (npm is the package manager for the Node JavaScript platform.
+It puts modules in place so that node can find them, and manages dependency conflicts intelligently.)run npm install npm -g
+* install nodejs run sudo apt-get install nodejs

 * to install node.js run " nvm install node "